 After graduation from college I became a DJ at an FM station in Lake Charles, LA.
 I decided to pick up a little more art experience, so I attended McNeese State University where I studied painting and ceramics.
 I met Lori in a painting class and was smitten.
 We were quickly engaged and married within the same year.

 I spent much of my adult life working traditionally to help support my wife, and daughter Amber who is now an avid photographer.
 I worked for several years in television, which in part fulfilled my creativity.
 In Houston, Texas I worked as an award-winning producer/director for Houston public television (PBS).
 A few years later I went on to work in computer-based multi-media, computer-based training, and web development.
 Over the years I intermittently made time for creativity, doing steel sculptures, black and white photography, woodworking, and later digital photography producing high contrast black and white images.

 Along with a move to Arizona, I retired in 2012 to focus on art.
 I attended Arizona State University for a couple of semesters studying hand-built ceramics.
 In 2020, my wife and I moved to small community in southern Arizona, which supports my creativity and love for music.
 I enjoy making hand-built ceramics and sculptural pieces.
 Many of my two dimensional ceramic pieces become part of the collaborative pieces that Lori and I create.
 My love of music is now being nurtured as a DJ for the local volunteer radio station.

-My creative pursuits have always been small-format collages.
-I am fascinated with the process of bringing together handmade papers, assorted objects, and found items all with their own stories, and assembling them into an image reflective of past and present.
+My creative pursuits have often been the creation of small-format collages.
+I am fascinated with the process of bringing together handmade papers, assorted objects, and found items all with their own stories, and assembling them into a narrative piece that is reflective of both past and present.